aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/create-access-and-copy-named-ranges/_index.md

 ## **Introduction**

 Normally, column and row labels are used to refer to individual cells.
 It is possible to create descriptive names to represent cells, ranges of cells, formulas, or constant values.
-The word **name** may refer to a string of characters that represents a cell, range of cells, formula, or constant value.
-Assigning a name to a range means that range of cells can be referred to by its name.
-Use easy-to-understand names, such as Products, to refer to hard-to-understand ranges, such as Sales!C20:C30.
+The word **name** may refer to a string of characters that represents a cell, a range of cells, a formula, or a constant value.
+Assigning a name to a range means that the range of cells can be referred to by its name.
+Use easy‑to‑understand names, such as **Products**, to refer to hard‑to‑understand ranges, such as **Sales!C20:C30**.
 Labels can be used in formulas that refer to data on the same worksheet; if you want to represent a range on another worksheet, you may use a name. *Named ranges are among the most powerful features of Microsoft Excel, especially when used as the source range for list controls, pivot tables, charts, and so on.*

-## **Working with Named Range Using Microsoft Excel**
+## **Working with Named Ranges Using Microsoft Excel**

 ### **Create Named Ranges**